-A statement describing the association's policies and practices in enforcing lien rights or other legal remedies for default in payment of its assessments against its members shall be annually delivered to the members not less than 30 days nor more than 90 days immediately preceding the beginning of the association's fiscal year.
+The statement of assessment collection policies required by Section 5730.
+A statement describing the association’s policies and practices in enforcing lien rights or other legal remedies for default in the payment of assessments.
 (Civ.
-Code § 5310.)
+Code § 5310(a)(6) & (7).)

 Failure to Adopt Policy.
 Although the statute requires a collection policy, it does not provide a penalty for failing to do so.
 However, if an association without a collection policy tried to collect late fees against delinquent members and foreclose on units, it would likely lose a legal challenge.